-Decentralised - Just like Bitcoin and Ethereum, Bitcoin Cash is also based on a decentralised peer-to-peer network, which means no single powerful entity has an unreasonable amount of control over the digital currency.
+Decentralised - Just like Bitcoin and Ethereum, it is also based on a decentralised peer-to-peer network, which means no single powerful entity has an unreasonable amount of control over the digital currency.

 Stable & Secure - Compared to other highly volatile cryptocurrencies, BCH is relatively stable and offers highly secure blockchain technology, which prevents any data breaches or loss of funds.

-Quick Transactions - As Bitcoin Cash uses larger-sized blocks, miners can process a higher number of transactions enabling fast and reliable transaction processing and verification for users.
+Quick Transactions - Since it uses larger-sized blocks, miners can process a higher number of transactions enabling fast and reliable transaction processing and verification for users.

-Robust Payment Infrastructure - Being a payment focused digital currency, Bitcoin Cash has built robust payment features for both the consumers and merchants to ensure quick, convenient and affordable payments.
+Robust Payment Infrastructure - Being a payment focused digital currency, it has built robust payment features for both the consumers and merchants to ensure quick, convenient and affordable payments.

 Can Bitcoin Cash Be Used Anonymously?